-These are the only awards to highlight the amazing people from charities, business and volunteers across the UK who use digital technology to make the world a better place.
+These are the only awards to highlight the amazing people from charities, business,es and volunteers across the UK who use digital technology to make the world a better place.

 This year’s winners included Be My Eyes, which is an accessibility app that uses a smartphone to connect blind people with sighted volunteers.

-The awards are organised by national digital accessibility charity AbilityNet and sponsored by BT and supported by charities and businesses including Lloyds Banking Group, Microsoft and Tech Trust.
+The awards are organized by national digital accessibility charity AbilityNet and sponsored by BT and supported by charities and businesses including Lloyds Banking Group, Microsoft, and Tech Trust.

-The winners were chosen by a judging panel includes experts from the BBC, the tech industry, charities and government.
+The winners were chosen by a judging panel including experts from the BBC, the tech industry, charities, and government.